Spark Architecture & Internals

 Minimize:

-- Filter early / select only needed columns (reduce shuffle volume)
+# 4. Filter early and select only needed columns BEFORE the shuffle

 SECTION 5: SERIALIZATION